sherlock-protocol/sherlock-v2-docs/audits/judging/lead-judge-selection-process.md

 Everyone who signs up for a judging contest gets opted into competing for ranking on the Judging Contest Leaderboard.
 It is in your interest to only judge a contest if you think it will help your judging ranking.
 You are eligible to be a Lead Judge once you've completed 15 judging days.&#x20;

 Judging contests will now be variable in length, with one day being added per 75 issues submitted in the contest (200 issues = 3-day judging contest, 250 issues = 4-day judging contest).
+The jugding contest takes at least 2 days.

 Sherlock expects Lead Judges to commit to the judging contest fully.
 This includes working with the protocol team after the judging contest has finished and helping with escalations.&#x20;

 The point system for the Judging Leaderboard will be very similar to the point system implemented for the Audit Contest Leaderboard.
 More details to come on the point calculations.

+The points that are to be received by the Lead Judge from the judging contest are multiplied by the Lead Judge's payout multiplier.
+For more information, see [the-lead-judges-role.md](the-lead-judges-role.md "mention").

 For information about how to participate in a judging contest, see the [Guide to Judging Contests](broken-reference).\
 \